nilsMontenegro/SiRPG/README.md

 **Dodge Master**
  - instead of using your armour class to determine if an attack hits you, you can choose to roll a skill check to dodge
  - your "armour class" for that incoming hit is a skill check using the agility attribute and any plausible profession, e.g. boxer or ninja
- - for ease of use, instead of rolling each time the armour class can be fixed by using 10 (base armour class) + agility + profession
+ - for ease of use, you can define your armour class by using 10 (base armour class) + agility + profession

 ### Magic Abilities

-**Fire Magic**
- - Or ice or any other destructive power of nature
- - lvl 1 use a small fire as a tool or tier 1 weapon
- - lvl 2 use fire as a weapon up to tier 3
- - lvl 3 use fire as a weapon up to tier 4
- - for an attack skill check use the attribute intelligence or dexterity and a plausible profession
- - form the magic attack at will by allocating the points as explained in the weapons chapter
- - for throwing a fire attack at a distance, allocate a point into range
- - once per scene outside of a fight or as a regular weapon in a fight

-**Teleport**
- - move instantly to a place you already have been to or can see
- - lvl 1 maximally 10 meters away
- - lvl 2 maximally 100 meters away
- - lvl 3 maximally 1km away
- - once per scene
+Casting magic is one of the most fascinating special abilities.
+Leveling it up can give you additional spell points and access to higher level spells.
+You can find extensive lists of spells in other sources.

+An alternative approach is to choose an individual spell, and leveling up makes this spell stronger.
+Your fireball would make more damage, you could teleport over a longer distance, or anything you can think of.
+A destructive spell could be treated like a weapon of the same level, see below.

+### Racial Abilities

+Some fantasy races have different properties than humans:
+They might for example be able to see in the dark or breathe under water.

 # Module 3: Weapons and Armour